‘General Hospital’ Spoilers: Dante Digs Up Ava’s Morgan Med Swap Secret

 A Trail Back To Ava

-Remember when Morgan supposedly died on General Hospital back in October 2016, there was some sort of “remains” found?
+Remember when Morgan supposedly died on General Hospital back in October of 2016 and there was some sort of “remains” found?
 It’s not a body but perhaps there was some blood splatter.
 Maybe there is enough there to test for Lithium.
 If so, that can help Dante with this General Hospital case.
 Also, Nelle Hayes (Chloe Lanier) saw Ava in Morgan’s room the day Ava stole the bottle.

 General Hospital spoilers reveal if Dante gathers statements from witnesses like Nelle and Dr. Andre Maddox (Anthony Montgomery), he can build a case against Ava.
 Plus, if Lucy hears about the investigation, she’ll know why Ava is so desperate to get the bottle back.
 No doubt Lucy would hand it over to Dante so she doesn’t end up in Sonny’s crosshairs on General Hospital.

-It seems like justice will finally come for Ava and it may be Morgan’s brother that serves up Ava on a silver platter to Sonny.
+It seems like justice will finally come for Ava, and it may be Morgan’s brother who serves up Ava on a silver platter to Sonny.
 Maybe Sonny will get a bargain price on a two-for-one hit if he hires someone to kill both Jerome sisters!
-We’ll see how it comes out when this case blows wide open thanks to Dante starting next week according to these General Hospital spoilers.
+Fans will see how it comes out when this case blows wide open thanks to Dante starting next week, according to these General Hospital spoilers.

 Finn's withdrawal takes a terrifying turn today… putting Hayden in an impossible situation. #GH pic.twitter.com/RzSw7gzKFK